falkaer/the-guide/m1_memory_hierarchies/s1_computational_graphs.md

 the parantheses like ```#[inline]```, which is more of a suggestion, or ```#[inline(never)]```.
 Inlining is basically taking all calls to that function and replacing it with the actual code from the function.
 This is allows the compiler to not just optimize the code within the function, but optimize the function alongside the code surrounding the call.
+It does result in a larger compiled binary, however.
 Inlining is mostly good for smaller functions, such as if we made a function making our linearized array accesses prettier to look at.
 For large functions it either does nothing or makes the performance worse.
 In general, unless you were trying to examine the concept of inlining like we are now, you should stick with ```#[inline]```